jeremygurr/simpleton/README.md

 it depends on until they track down the root cause, fix that, and then resume the workflow where it left off.
 Cells that have already completed won't need to run again, as long as the data still meets the freshness requirements of the operation taking place.
 Also since all logging data relevant to that cell is stored in the cell itself, it's much easier to get to the relevant information about why it failed.
 The failing cell can also be run by itself, as many times as needed, until the problem is solved, as opposed to needing to run the whole workflow over and over which most other strategies would require.
-On top of these advantages, simpleton includes a built in state-of-the-art bash debugger, which is so powerful and quick to use as to not only rival most expensive IDE debuggers other languages use, but to even be faster and more effective and getting to a root problem than most others.
+On top of these advantages, simpleton includes a built in state-of-the-art bash debugger, which is so powerful and quick to use as to not only rival most expensive IDE debuggers other languages use, but to even be faster and more effective at getting to a root problem than most others.
 Using the debugger is just a single parameter added to the commands that are already being run.
 The debugger provides many novel mechanisms enabling rapid narrowing down of problems that approach even omniscient debuggers in efficiency,

 Simpleton is especially valuable for dealing with management of complex computer systems, where new problems appear frequently and clever solutions must be figured out and implemented in very short periods of time.
 Scripting is better for quick and short lived solutions.
 For longer lasting code, or code that has much higher risk and must be more carefully checked and tested, an application language is often a better solution.

-## WHat is it NOT?
+## What is it NOT?

 Simpleton is not a replacement for a Jenkins or Github actions type devops tools.
 It's meant to be the orchestrator that calls tools like those.
 Unlike Jenkins or Github actions, simpleton scripts run locally on the users computer, so they don't have to wait for worker nodes to become available or fight for system resources to execute a workflow.